briebug/bba-cypress-quickstart/README.md

 npm run e2e
 ```

-Or even better, run this command.
+You can have Cypress watch and restart tests on test file changes with this command.

 ```
 nx run dashboard-e2e:e2e --watch
 ```

-## Project Notes
+## Testing Notes

 ### Mock Data
 We are mocking our back end using fixtures in the `apps/dashboard-e2e/src/fixtures` directory.

-We are then loading that data into our tests so we can write assertions against our UI like this.
+We can then load our fixture data once using the `before` hook and store that data so we can write assertions against our UI like this.

 ```typescript
 describe('Courses', () => {